 Teaching Polite Requests : Part Two

 In Part One of this article, I looked at how native speakers might make polite requests in a variety of situations, and the reasons why non-native speakers sometimes sound too brusque when doing the same thing : lack of any “face-saving” sequences, inaccurate intonation, and choice of an exponent which is too direct for the situation.
 I also looked at the factors which might influence the choice between a direct request and a more tentative one.
 I concluded by suggesting that the dilemma we face in the classroom is that the structural complexity of the exponents often means that we want to concentrate on them in isolation, but the social complexity of the situation means that, if we do so, we are encouraging the too-direct approach that we want students to be able to avoid.
-This article outlines a lesson for an intermediate level class which takes this dilemma into account.
+This article outlines a lesson With a test- Teach-Test format for an intermediate level class which takes this dilemma into account.

 OBJECTIVES